PERTHES DISEASE

 Physiotherapy (Physical therapy)

-Casting and bracing
+Casting and Bracing

 Casting and bracing are other non-surgical treatment options that can help your child.
 This option is usually adopted if the X-rays show the formation of a deformity or the range of motion is limited.
 Using special casts known as Petrie casts, your doctor will immobilize the hip in the best position for healing.
 Petrie casts are specialized casts shaped like the letter “A”.

 Petrie casts are usually applied in the operating room.
-This allows your doctor to conduct several special x-rays called Anagrams which help to visualize the head of the femur in the correct position.
-It also allows him to carry out any minor procedures required, such as a Tenotomy where a small incision in the muscle will relieve tightness.
-Doctors will implement casts for up to six weeks at a time.
-Based on the progression of the disease, doctors will apply intermittent casting.
-After casting, your child will require physical therapy to regain their range of movement.
+This allows your doctor to conduct several special X-rays called Anagrams, which help to visualize the head of the femur in the correct position.
+It also allows him to carry out any minor procedures required, such as a Tenotom, where a small incision in the muscle will relieve tightness.

 Surgical Treatments

-In older children with advanced Perthes disease and more than 50% damage of the femoral head, the treatment option includes surgery.
-So, surgery is recommended when the non-surgical methods fail.
 The most common type of surgery is an osteotomy.
 During an osteotomy, your doctor will cut the bone and reposition it to make sure the femoral head fits within the socket.
 Then the bone will then get held in place with screws and plates until it heals.
 Following the surgery, the patient gets a cast to aid proper healing.
 Physical therapy gets scheduled when the cast is removed to build your child’s muscles and help with walking correctly.

 Prognosis/Outcome

 Finally, the prognosis for Perthes disease remains good.
 Children who are younger than six years old have the best prognosis because their bones have enough time to easily revascularize and remodel.
 With proper treatment, most children are able to grow into adulthood without any further concerns.
 Also, the prognosis depends on how well the head of the femur fits into the acetabulum.
-This in turn depends on the shape of the femoral head and the congruence of the hip.
-If the femoral head fits well then doctors expect a full recovery.
-If it does not then the child might develop problems such as arthritis and Coxa Magna as they age.
+This, in turn, depends on the shape of the femoral head and the congruence of the hip.
+If the femoral head fits well, then doctors expect a full recovery.
+If it does not, then the child might develop problems such as arthritis and Coxa Magna as they age.

 Call 214-556-0590 to make an appointment.